 How aware are students of the Access to Work programme?

 Learning Labs’ Strategic Relationship Manager, Michelle Brown, recently wrote a guest blog for assistive technology, training and support provider, Dyslexia Box.
-Below is an exert from Michelle’s blog, which you can read in full by clicking the button below.

 Back in 1994 the Access to Work programme was set up with the aim of helping individuals with a physical or mental health condition or disability get or stay in work.
 During the 2020 to 2021 financial year 37,170 people were in receipt of Access to Work payments.
 However, of those 37,170 only 10% were aged 25-29 and just under 10% were aged 18-24, the age groups that are most likely to be transitioning from education to work.
 Could the numbers within these age groups have the potential to be higher?
 Are there people entitled to Access to Work who are missing out and therefore encountering unnecessary barriers within the world of work?
 That is what e-learning portal Learning Labs and the All-Parliamentary Party Group for Assistive Technology (APPGAT) recently set out to answer.